pawel-napieracz/cordova-plugin-onegini/docs/public/api-reference/user/register-authenticator.md

-# Register authenticator
+# Register Authenticator

 You can register additional authenticators for the currently logged in user.
-So when the user is logged in and `onegini.user.authenticators.getNotRegistered` indicates additional authenticators are available, you can register them with this function.
+When a user is logged in and `onegini.user.authenticators.getNotRegistered` indicates additional authenticators are available, you can register them using this function.

-Similar to authentication this function is a two-step process.

 ## `onegini.user.authenticators.registerNew`